 Distributed talent acquisition and development practices are often subscales.
 Similarly, fusion teams risk creating new silos of expertise as companies struggle to capture economies of intellect and share lessons across domains.

-The rise of fusion teams is linked with business leaders’ ambition for leading their own digital initiatives.
+The rise of fusion teams is linked with business leaders’ ambition to lead their own digital initiatives.
 But this ambition is often unevenly distributed between and within organizations.
 The new delivery model requires business units to take more business ownership than they are willing to take and a drastically different division of technology leadership responsibilities.

 There are different ways to counter the risks associated with fusion teams.
 One school of thought believes that it is all about leadership—successful teams need great leaders to guide and motivate them.
-One school of thought gives more importance to having star multidisciplinary T- or E-shaped profiles in the team than leadership.
+One school of thought emphasizes having star multidisciplinary T- or E-shaped profiles in the team more than leadership.
 Another school of thought encourages highly democratic models, where teams define their own objectives, roles, and responsibilities.

 Some experts are of the opinion that teams should either rely on well-established processes and methodologies or emphasize the importance of co-location and collaboration.
 As per a Gartner survey of 500 cross-functional digitalization teams, employees work on overlapping tasks and activities, shuffle responsibilities, and learn from each other to develop new kinds of expertise.
 They are able to do so by relying on these four “fusion behaviors”:

 Fusion team members are always willing to coach each other as they develop new areas of expertise.
 They value shared team outcomes and non-financial rewards for coaching others.
 Such incentives can positively impact fusion behaviors, particularly a commitment to coaching.
 But to the contrary, most fusion teams fail to promote and sometimes even hamper employees’ coaching intent because they do one or more of the following: